- Publications and resources

 In the interests of safety, there are rules for using aeronautical radios – in particular, transmitting on certain frequencies.

-Regulation 83 of Civil Aviation Regulations 1988 requires a person to be qualified to transmit on a radio frequency that is used for the safety of air navigation.
+Part 64 of the Civil Aviation Safety Regulations 1988 requires non-licensed personnel to be qualified to transmit on a radio frequency that is used for the safety of air navigation.

 You are qualified if you: